Giuseppe-Bianc/Vandior/README.md

 vandior -i input_file.vn [-c] [-r]
 ```
 Flags:
 - --input (-i): the vn input source file;
 - --compile (-c): compiles the resulting C++ file if no error occurs;
 - --run (-r): Compiles and executes the resulting C++ file if no error occurs.

-Using -c and -r together is as using only -r.
+Using -c and -r together is the same as using only -r.

 To manually compile the output C++ code: